aman1521coder/telegrammentalhealth/README.md

 2. Available commands:
    - `/start`: Initiate a session with an available expert
+   - `/end`: End the current session
-   - `/help`: Display help information
+   - `/help`: Display available commands

 The bot will automatically:
 - Detect crisis-related keywords in messages